Tools4everBV/HelloID-Conn-Prov-Target-SDWorx-X-Tend365/README.md

 ## Remarks

 ### Only correlates and updates
-- This connector is not a fully fletched connector with an create, enable and disable.
-This connector only correlates the user based on personnelNumber and then populates the email and UPN field in X-Tend.
+- This connector is not a fully-fledged connector with a complete user lifecycle.
+It only correlates users based on the personnelNumber and populates the email and UPN fields in X-Tend.

 - Because this connector only correlated and updates, enabling correlation in the correlation configuration is necessary for this connector.

 ## Development resources

 ### API endpoints

 The following endpoints are used by the connector

 | Endpoints                    |
 | ---------------------------- |